A Dragonfly a Day- Emperor Dragonfly

 Female: abdomen is a dull green or occasionally a dull blue.
 Eyes have a green tint.

-Immatures: pale green, with a thick brown line down centre of abdomen.
+Immatures: pale green, with a thick brown line down the centre of abdomen.

 Males are very territorial and will patrol regularly, flying very high up.
 They will aggressively chase away any intruding hawkers.
 Females are often difficult to see, sometimes they can be spotted whilst egg laying in water-side vegetation as their large wings will rustle amongst the vegetation.
 The Emperor often flies with its abdomen held curving downwards.

 The Lesser Emperor, Anax parthenope, is very similar.
-It reaches lengths of up to 75mm so is slightly smaller than the Emperor, and it has a violet-brown thorax and a brown segment 1 which can help to tell it apart.
+It reaches lengths of up to 75mm so is slightly smaller than the Emperor, and it has a violet/brown thorax and a brown segment 1 which can help to tell them apart.
 It also has a yellow band across the bottom of segment 2.